 Wrigley Memorial & Botanic Garden

 After getting off the bus, explore the beautiful succulent gardens and the famous Wrigley Memorial 8 dollars.
-It is a really nice area and has some great views of the island.
+It is a lovely area and has some great views of the island.

-On this walk back you can see the campground, the golf course, old bird cage which is now a preschool and the Will Richards Studio.
+On this walk back, you can see the campground, the golf course, old bird cage, which is now a preschool and the Will Richards Studio (Closed).
 Each should only take you a couple of minutes except for the studio that I would plan to visit for 15-20 minutes.
-Do note that the studio is only open at specific times so you may not be able to see it.
+Do note that the studio is only open at specific times, so you may not be able to see it.

 If you decide not to take the walk you can always play a round of mini-golf or visit the arcade as well when you get back to town.

 After arriving back into town, you should be ready for lunch, for which I have an expensive and a medium priced recommendation.